 I am a transfer student.
 Can I transfer some of my graduate courses from my previous university?

 Transfer credits may be granted for equivalent graduate course work completed at other accredited universities with a grade of B or better within the past six years.
-Up to nine credit hours of course work from other universities may be transferred to the degree program, but they must fit into the MS-SEM program and must be approved first by the Advising Office, then by the relevant faculty member for the course for which equivalence is being sought, and then by the director of the MS-SEM program.
-Applications are available in the Advising Office.
+Up to nine credit hours of course work from other universities may be transferred to the degree program, but they must fit into the MS SEM degree program and must be approved first by the Advising Office, then by the relevant faculty member for the course for which equivalence is being sought, and then by the director of the MS SEM program.
+Contact us for applications.

 Can I receive transfer credit for undergraduate courses that cover the same material as your graduate courses?